ufal/ParlaStats/documentation/ProgDoc.md

 - #### 1.3.2 Speech
     - `Speech(tokens:int, sentences:int, NE_refs:int role:str, speech_id:str, speaker:str, when:str)`
     - A class for grouping and storing the relevant information extracted from transcripts.
-    - Contains information on number of tokens, sentences, named entity references in the transcripts as well as the date the speech was given, speaker and their position (chair, regular, guest)
+    - Contains information on a count of tokens, sentences, named entity references in the transcripts as well as the date the speech was given, speaker and their position (chair, regular, guest)
     - **Attributes:**
         - `tokens` - number of tokens in the speech (`int`)
         - `sentences` - number of sentences in the speech (`int`)
         - `named_entity_references` - number of named entity references in the speech (`int`)
         - `role` - position of the speaker (`string`)
-        - `speechID` - Id of the speech extracted from the xml source file (`string`).
+        - `speechID` - ID of the speech extracted from the XML source file (`string`).
-        - `speakerID` - Id of the speaker who gave this speech (`string`).
+        - `speakerID` - ID of the speaker who gave this speech (`string`).
         - `when` - Date the speech was given (`string`) YYYY-MM-DD.
     - **Methods:**
         - `__str__()`
             - Modified conversion of objects to strings for debugging purposes.
 - #### 1.3.3 speechParser
     - `speechParser(source_dir:str)`
-    - A class responsible for the extraction of metadata about the speeches.
+    - This class is responsible for the extraction of metadata about the speeches.
     - **Attributes:**
         - `source_dir` - a directory where the entire corpus is stored (`string`).
         - `current_file` - a file currently being processed (`string`).